 Please note: a valid prescription is required for all prescription medication.

-Buy more, save more: Get 20% off when you buy 3 or more of any one product.
-Use code LESS20 at checkout.
+Buy More, Save More: Get 20% off when you buy 3 or more of any one product using code LESS20 at checkout.

-Coupon code cannot be combined with other offers.
-Sale applies to all products originating from Canada.
-Maximum allowable quantity equal to a 90 day supply per single order.
+Applies to all products originating from Canada.
+Maximum allowable quantity equal to a 90-day supply per single order.

 Secure Encrypted Payments

-What Dilantin Is and How It Works
+What Dilantin Infatabs Is and How It Works

 Who It’s For